 “Being Hispanic and knowing diabetes is in our DNA, we need to be conscious of what we do,” Miller said.

-After a visit to her primary care doctor last fall, Miller found out she had prediabetes, meaning her blood sugar was high (A1C between 5.7% to 6.4%) but not high enough for a Type 2 diabetes diagnosis.
+After a visit to her primary care doctor in the fall of 2020, Miller found out she had prediabetes, meaning her blood sugar was high (A1C between 5.7% to 6.4%) but not high enough for a Type 2 diabetes diagnosis.
 Her physician told her that she qualified for the Diabetes Prevention Program.